Repair Minor Tooth Damage with Dental Bonding

 If you have a cracked, chipped, or discolored tooth, a simple and effective solution is dental bonding.
 Using a tooth-colored resin, dental bonding can help rejuvenate the appearance of your smile and repair minor damage.
-Dr. Robert F. Berger can meet with you for a dental bonding consultation at his Columbia and Elgin, SC-area dental practice to evaluate the damage to your tooth, and devise a proper treatment plan.
+Dr. Robert F. Berger can meet with you for a dental bonding consultation at his Columbia, SC area dental practice to evaluate the damage to your tooth, and devise a proper treatment plan.

 In addition to chips, cracks, and discoloration, patients who have teeth that are slightly crooked or that contain fractures are good candidates for dental bonding.
 Dental bonding is a common choice for adults who have decided against veneers and is often incorporated into smile makeovers.
 Candidates for dental bonding must have good oral health, strong tooth structure, and be willing to replace the bonding every five to 10 years as needed.

 Since dental bonding cannot be lightened once it is in place, Dr. Berger encourages patients to undergo professional teeth whitening prior to their dental bonding procedure.
 The intent is to lighten your teeth to the desired shade, then match the bonding material to the new shade of enamel.
 This approach yields the most attractive cosmetic results.